wirwolf/MongoYii-Port-for-Kohana-3.4/Mongo/readme.md

 That is the basic setup of the extension.

-You will notice that I use a `EMongoClient`.
+You will notice that I use a `\Mongo\Client`.
 This is a bit deceptive since it actually represents `MongoClient` and `MongoDB` combined.
-This means that whenever you call the magic `__call` on the `EMongoClient` like so:
+This means that whenever you call the magic `__call` on the `\Mongo\Client` like so:

 	Yii::app()->mongodb->getSomething();

-It will either try and call a function of `getSomething` in `EMongoClient` or, if the function does not exist, try and call it within the `MongoDB` class.
+It will either try and call a function of `getSomething` in `\Mongo\Client` or, if the function does not exist, try and call it within the `MongoDB` class.

 If you wish to call a function on the `MongoClient` or `Mongo` class you will need to retrieve the connection object like so:

 	Yii::app()->mongodb->getConnection()->getSomething();

-`EMongoClient` is also designed to handle full write concern and read preferences in a compatible manner with all versions of the driver.
+`\Mongo\Client` is also designed to handle full write concern and read preferences in a compatible manner with all versions of the driver.

 **Note:** The models will by default seek a `mongodb` component within your configuration so please make sure that unless you modify the extension, or use it without active record, to make your default (master) connection be a component called `mongodb`.